cyhyraethz/d2-text-mods/README.md

 5. If you are adding new mods to an existing data folder, delete the .bin files in `Diablo II\data\global\excel` before launching the game so that new ones can be generated from the text files.

-### Notes
+### Additional Notes

 Some mods may work with versions that are not listed as being supported.
-This is most likely with versions that are very similar (e.g. 1.09b and 1.09d, or 1.13c and 1.13d).
-However, only supported versions have been tested.
+This is most likely with versions that are very similar (e.g. 1.09b and 1.09d, 1.13c and 1.13d).
+However, only supported versions have actually been tested.

+If your cursor is on top of an NPC when casting Teleport in town it will register as you clicking on them and your character will move toward them normally.
+You can get around this by holding down the Show Items hotkey to prevent your character from targeting the NPC, allowing you to Teleport right next to them.

+Hurricane and Armageddon can be precast in town but will not display their animations until you leave town.

+Shout, Battle Orders, and Battle Command only affect the caster, not party members, when used in town.